-Paragraph 92 of the NPPF states inter alia that "to provide the social, recreational and cultural facilites and services the community needs, planning policies and decisions should plan positively for the provision and use of shared spaces, community facilities and other local services to enhance the sustainability of communities and residential environments".
-It goes onto to state that "planning policies and decisions should ensure an integrated approach to considering the location of housing, economic uses and community facilities and services".
-Emerging Policy HC3 (Strategic Approach to Educations, Skills and Learning) states inter alia that "the Council will support, in principle, proposals which provide new or expanded early years and childcare as required to accommodate residential growth.
+Paragraph 92 of the NPPF states inter alia that "to provide the social, recreational and cultural facilities and services the community needs, planning policies and decisions should plan positively for the provision and use of shared spaces, community facilities and other local services to enhance the sustainability of communities and residential environments".
+It goes onto to state that "planning"

+policies and decisions should ensure an integrated approach to considering the location of housing, economic uses and community facilities and services".